ModeFace to face Online

 - identify their targeted professional development needs

 - create an evidence base for professional recognition of performance.

-UP aims to prepare you for the principal role, and also provides you with support should you decide to undertake the VAPA.
 For more information, visit the Victorian Aspiring Principal Assessment Overview webpage.

 - workshops (10 days)